luosw07/luosw07.github.io/_pages/about.md

 ## ⏰ Sophomore year

 In the second year of undergraduate, I was enrolled in the **Hua Loo-Keng Talent Program in Mathematics**.
-During this year, I have learned classical theory of partial differential equaions, functional analysis and point-set or algebraic topology and attended seminar of representation theory & smooth manifolds.
+During this year, I have learned classical theory of partial differential equaions, functional analysis and point-set or algebraic topology and attended seminar of representation theory (Advisor: [Prof. Shucheng YU](https://sites.google.com/site/shuchengyu126/)) & smooth manifolds and performed some talks.

 I visited **Fudan University** as a member of the Hua Loo-Keng Talent Program in Mathematics.